 Our flagship publication on education, the Education and Training Monitor, reports on their progress every year.
 And there are many different ways in which they are tackling the issue: including creating the conditions for the early detection of underachievement, raising the quality of teaching and integrating the teaching of basic skills into other subjects.

-Teachers seem to be the most important factor for the success of pupils.
+Teachers seem to be the most important factor in the success of pupils.
 However, we have seen a strong erosion of funds allocated to education, which has led to a declining number of teachers and reductions in their earnings.
 Ten years after the financial crisis of 2008, how much damage have these cuts done to the sector?

 – Education expenditure in Europe is recovering, following several years of budget cuts.
 Most EU member states recently increased their basic salaries for teachers.
 However, serious challenges – such as teacher shortages and a decline in the profession’s prestige – persist.